FAQ - Futures & Foresight with AI

 Do I need prior knowledge of AI or foresight?

 No. The program is designed for mixed experience levels.
 We will guide you through both foresight methods and AI tools in a way that is accessible to all.
-No technical AI background is required.
+No technical AI background is required, but we do expect that you have access to a chatbot of your choice.

 Will we work hands-on with AI tools?